sanderfu/TTK4145-ElevatorProject/internal/datatypes/README.md

 # Datatypes

 ## Overview
-This package contains the global declarations for datatypes used in the program.
+This package contains the definitions for datatypes used throughout the system.